Ebookchain/ebook-electron-official-docs/en/api/app.md

 This method sets the current executable as the default handler for a protocol (aka URI scheme).
 It allows you to integrate your app deeper into the operating system.
-Once registered, all links with `your-protocol://` will be openend with the current executable.
+Once registered, all links with `your-protocol://` will be opened with the current executable.
 The whole link, including protocol, will be passed to your application as a parameter.

-**Note:** On OS X, you can only register protocols that have been added to your app's `info.plist`, which can not be modified at runtime.
+**Note:** On macOS, you can only register protocols that have been added to your app's `info.plist`, which can not be modified at runtime.
 You can however change the file with a simple text editor or script during build time.
 Please refer to [Apple's documentation][CFBundleURLTypes] for details.

 The API uses the Windows Registry and LSSetDefaultHandlerForURLScheme internally.

-### `app.removeAsDefaultProtocolClient(protocol)` _Windows_
+### `app.removeAsDefaultProtocolClient(protocol)` _macOS_ _Windows_

 * `protocol` String - The name of your protocol, without `://`.

 This method checks if the current executable as the default handler for a protocol (aka URI scheme).
 If so, it will remove the app as the default handler.

-**Note:** On OS X, removing the app will automatically remove the app as the default protocol handler.
+### `app.isDefaultProtocolClient(protocol)` _macOS_ _Windows_

+* `protocol` String - The name of your protocol, without `://`.

+This method checks if the current executable is the default handler for a protocol (aka URI scheme).
+If so, it will return true.
+Otherwise, it will return false.

+**Note:** On macOS, you can use this method to check if the app has been registered as the default protocol handler for a protocol.
+You can also verify this by checking `~/Library/Preferences/com.apple.LaunchServices.plist` on the macOS machine.
+Please refer to
+[Apple's documentation][LSCopyDefaultHandlerForURLScheme] for details.

+The API uses the Windows Registry and LSCopyDefaultHandlerForURLScheme internally.

 ### `app.setUserTasks(tasks)` _Windows_